Listing Odd Numbers Using JavaScript

-To generate odd numbers in JavaScript, we use a 'while' loop combined with a conditional statement.
+To generate odd numbers in JavaScript, we use a loop to go through a range of numbers and a condition to check whether each number is odd.

 Create a new file; On Notepad++: File, New.